 Since 1991, when the U.S. Embassy was re-opened in Latvia, the Fulbright Fellowship program has been available to Latvia’s citizens and legal residents through an open competition, which is announced in the beginning of May every year.
 The Fulbright program in Latvia is administered in the following three categories:

 Students for Fulbright Non-U.S. Student Fellowship.
 In order to compete for a fellowship, students must hold a bachelor’s degree if applying for a master’s degree study.
 Students must have a master’s degree if applying for a doctoral study.
-The Fulbright Fellowship for students is available for one year graduate-level study in an American university.
+The Fulbright Fellowship for students is available for two years graduate-level study in an American university.
 Students may apply to study all disciplines except medicine.

 Scholars/Researchers for Fulbright Visiting Scholars Fellowship.
 Interested applicants must already hold a Ph.D. degree, or be finishing their dissertation.
 Scholars may apply to conduct research or lecture in any field, except medicine, but including public health.
 A letter of invitation from an American host university is welcome, but not required; placement at a university will be arranged for all finalists.

 In order to apply for one of the categories of the Fulbright fellowship, interested applicants must submit a complete application form by the deadline, which will be noted.
 Students are given about a month and a half to complete their application on-line and submit the supporting documents.
 The visiting scholar program applicants are given about two and a half months to complete an application and submit the supporting documentation.
 The supporting documentation includes letters of reference, certified copies of transcripts from local universities attended, standardized test (TOEFL, GRE/GMAT) scores for students’ fellowship applicants and (for scholar applicants) letters of invitation from American universities.
 The application forms are available on the embassy’s web site, upon announcement of the annual competition.